-4. Frequent – Anti-virus software should be updated every hour or two to give real-time protection against threats as they emerge.
+Anti-virus software should be updated every hour or two to give real-time protection against threats as they emerge.
 Often, software only scans once a week, however, this leaves too much time for viruses or malware to enter and manifest.
-Choose anti-virus that has the ability to do a quick scan every hour or two and a full deep scan once each week.
+Choose an anti-virus that has the ability to do a quick scan every hour or two and a full deep scan once each week.

-5. Mobile – anti-virus software should include management of mobile devices (smartphones, laptops, tablets, and USBs) to secure all of your bases.
-Mobile devices are most threatened by malware and viruses, and should be safeguarded to ensure nothing gets into the company’s network.
+Anti-virus software should include the management of mobile devices (smartphones, laptops, tablets, and USBs) to secure all of your bases.
+Mobile devices are most threatened by malware and viruses and should be safeguarded to ensure nothing gets into the company’s network.
 With current Bring Your Own Device (BYOD) trends, this is especially important to standardize security measures.

 By checking off these five steps to a total anti-virus solution, you’re adding layered protection around your company.
 In addition to these minimum requirements to safeguard company data and programs, there are advanced security options such as encryption, license management, and network administration.
 These options are not essential for all businesses.
 However, if you do not have IT support and require software and asset management, or if your company requires the best protection for each network level, these options will meet your unique needs.

-Solid anti-virus software maximizes efficiency, and reduces business risk and the complexity of keeping your network safe.
+Solid anti-virus software maximizes efficiency and reduces business risk and the complexity of keeping your network safe.
 Anti-virus shouldn’t break the bank, and it shouldn’t cause a headache.
+If anything, a solid cybersecurity defense will provide peace of mind.
 By thinking beyond simple anti-virus software and about your entire network, and all of the devices, users, and applications in it, the best solution is an all-in-one solution that meets reputation, compatibility, integration, frequency, and mobility requirements.